 For any writer, the ultimate dream is to write a bestselling book.
 But before that can happen, you must find a publisher who likes your book enough to buy and publish it.
 And before you can do that, you normally have to find a literary agent.
 One of the most common pieces of advice I give to aspiring writers/authors is that publishing a book isn’t even the bullseye you’re trying to hit, it’s finding a literary agent.
 After all, there’s no point in daydreaming about hitting a home run if you can’t even get into the ballpark.

 Like anything in life, the path to success is made up of stepping stones, and this is especially the case when publishing a book.
 The first big stepping stone to being published by a traditional publisher is finding a literary agent.
-For many, the task of attracting a literary agent—whose job is to represent your work and get it in front of publishers—seems extremely daunting, if not impossible.
-I remember being a young, aspiring writer and watching movies where authors had slick-talking agents doing deals for them, and thinking how “big time” an author has to be in order to actually have an agent.
+For many, the task of attracting a literary agent—whose job is to represent your work and get it in front of publishers—seems incredibly daunting, if not impossible.
+I remember being a young, aspiring writer and watching movies where authors had slick-talking agents doing deals for them and thinking how “big time” an author has to be to actually have an agent.
 I now have a literary agent of my own, and here are some quick tips on how to make it happen:

 Hone Your Craft

 First things first: you’ve got to be a good writer.
 There’s only one thing that will grab the attention of a literary agent, and that’s good writing.
 So, write every day, write when you don’t want to, and write a lot.
 Even if you think it’s bad, at least you’re refining your writing skills.
 For fiction writers, once you get moving with a particular story that makes your heart burn, keep going and don’t stop.
 For nonfiction writers, dive deep into that topic you’re so passionate about and start typing.
 I’ve found that there are really only two ways to attract an agent: have a solid body of work across several notable publications or one impressive offering sent right to their desk that sells them on your talent.